TGO with EDM attached [ESA]

 The next ExoMars mission, scheduled for 2018, consists of a European rover with a drill.

-The EDM (Entry, Descent and Landing Demonstrator Module) - a technology demonstration vehicle carried by the ExoMars Trace Gas Orbiter - will be launched in 2016 to demonstrate the capability of the European industry to perform a controlled landing on the surface of Mars.
+The EDM (Entry, Descent and Landing Demonstrator Module) - a technology demonstration vehicle carried by the ExoMars Trace Gas Orbiter - was launched in 2016 to demonstrate the capability of the European industry to perform a controlled landing on the surface of Mars.
 It was named Schiaparelli in November 2013.
 The preparation for this mission enhances Europeís expertise and enables the testing of key technologies which could be used in subsequent missions to Mars.

 Although designed to demonstrate entry, descent and landing technologies, the EDM also offers limited, but useful, science capabilities.
 The EDM will deliver a science package that will operate on the surface of Mars for a short duration after landing, planned to last approximately 9 days.